Connect with others who understand.

 Unintended Weight Loss

-It can be hard to maintain a healthy weight and prevent malnutrition if you are experiencing nausea, vomiting, diarrhea, loss of taste, or lack of appetite.
-During these times, prioritizing nutrient-dense, high-calorie foods is a must.
-Maintaining your weight with calories and preserving your lean muscle mass with protein are of equally high priority.
+It can be hard to maintain a healthy weight and prevent malnutrition if you’re dealing with nausea, vomiting, diarrhea, loss of taste, or a lack of appetite.
+During these times, it’s important to focus on nutrient-dense, high-calorie foods.
+It’s also essential to maintain your weight with calories and keep your protein intake up to help preserve muscle mass.

-Losing enjoyment in food can make it even more difficult to eat enough.
-“I am still waiting to get my taste buds back after 15 radiation treatments,” said one MyLymphomaTeam member.
+Losing enjoyment in food can make eating enough even harder.
+“I’m still waiting to get my taste buds back after 15 radiation treatments,” one MyLymphomaTeam member shared.
 “I haven’t been able to eat solid foods, and tomorrow will be 30 days with absolutely no taste of any kind.”

-Another member wrote, “I have noticed I can’t eat all the foods I used to eat.
-The cancer really has changed what I can tolerate.”
+Another member said, “I have noticed I can’t eat all the foods I used to eat.
+The cancer has really changed what I can tolerate.”

-If you or your doctor are worried about weight loss during or after lymphoma treatment, choose foods dense in both nutrients and calories.
-Some good options are:
+If you or your doctor are worried about weight loss during or after lymphoma treatment, choose foods that are high in both nutrients and calories.
+Some good options include:

 • Avocados